Get Rows

 Get A Single Row

 You can fetch a single row from the table using the get_row() method.
 You must pass the unique RowID of the row to this method as shown in the code snippet below.
-The datastore_service reference used below is already defined in the component instance page.
+To know more about the component instancedatastore_service and the table instancetable_service used below, please refer to their respective help sections.

 copy